 The program model contains seven core elements:

-The seven core elements in a Safety and Health Management Program are interrelated and are best viewed as part of an integrated system.
+The seven core elements in a Safety and Health Management Program are interrelated and are seen as part of an integrated system.
 Actions taken under one core element can (and likely will) affect actions needed under one or more other elements.
 For example, workers must be trained in reporting procedures and hazard identification techniques to be effective participants.
 Thus, the "Education and Training" core element supports the “Worker Participation” core element.
-Progress in each core element is important to achieve maximum benefit from the program.
+Progress in each core element is essential to achieve maximum benefit from the program.

 You will find implementing these recommended practices also brings other benefits.
 Safety and health programs help businesses: